BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 This challenges my earlier assumption of *indirect realism*.
 Causes are just effective in generating sensory data---data that is already constructed by the very same system which trys to reconstruct them.
 While I don't see constructivism as an anti-realism, constructivist might doubt any sort of realism that rejects constructivist elements and that assume that we can reach an observer-independent "objective turth".
-Contructions are contingent and constrained---they work in the context of a history of evolution but they are not "the truth" and, in my opinion, they can not be separated from the observing system that construct them.
+Constructions are contingent and constrained---they work in the context of a history of evolution but they are not "the truth" and, in my opinion, they can not be separated from the observing system that construct them.

 Because *recognition* and *perception* work in tandem, we can say that changing our expectations literally changes our perception---it changes our environment.
 But at the same time, our perception changes our expectations if we are surprised.
 Thus the FEP highlights the circularity of *perception* and *action* or *belief* and *reality* because organisms minimize free energy not only by adapting their beliefs to fit their environment but also by adapting their environment to fit their beliefs.
 It assumes an environment that is acted upon effectively (which is a somewhat *optimistic* outlook and motivator to make use of our imagination to construct beliefs of a less cruel world).

-Also I want to emphasise, that surprise that leads to a loss of one's well-known environment, can be painful because one's prior beliefs about the world are violated---you enter a state of increased entropy.
+Also, I want to emphasise, that surprise that leads to a loss of one's well-known environment, can be painful because one's prior beliefs about the world are violated---you enter a state of increased entropy.
 This might lead to a temporary suspension of meaning because you no longer know what to expect, or how to act effectively.
 Adaptation is painful because it involves breaking down a stable, low-free-energy model, and building a new one that's better at minimizing future surprise.
 It is especially painful if the previous model had high precision priors (e.g. strong, confident beliefs), the environment changes faster than the model can update (e.g. economic instability, cultural shifts), or there is no clear path to a new, stable *attractor state*.